ATARI VCS/2600 Telesys' The Impossible Game

 Since I really enjoyed The Impossible Game, I took copious notes.
 It's one of the most detailed games thatís featured in my book, ABC To The VCS.
 My hope is that one of the new breed of 2600 programmers will take my description and program a new version of The Impossible Game.

 Recently, while writing an article about Ralph Baer for Games magazine, I came across a hand-held game that Ralph designed which was probably the inspiration for The Impossible Game.
 Now you all know who Ralph Baer is of course (I know you all read Phoenix!).
-Well, in case that shameless plug went over your head, Ralph Baer is the person who invented videogames (forget what you heard about Nolan Bushnell and Pong.
-Baer invented videogames - case settled!).
+Well, in case that shameless plug went over your head, Ralph Baer is the person who invented videogames (Ed.: Nope.
+Willy Higinbotham did with Tennis For Two).
 Besides inventing the Magnavox Odyssey, Baer also designed a slew of videogames and hand-held games such as the Coleco KidVid, the Coleco Telstar Arcade, and Milton Bradley's acclaimed Simon.
 The first electronic game that he designed was an obscure hand-held from Coleco called Amaze-A-Tron.

 Coleco Amaze-A-Tron manual and handheld